 So the first step to improving your wealth creation habits is to avoid debt for items that aren’t assets as much as possible, stop using credit card debt and get out of debt as quickly as possible.

-If you haven’t already read my report, click the link below to get my free report that includes the formula for wealth.
-Action is one of the 4 components of the formula.
+If you haven’t already read my report, click the link below to get your copy that includes the formula for wealth.
+Action is one of the 4 components of the formula (see what I did there :))